slackapi/bolt-js/docs/_deployments/aws-lambda.md

 ### Run the app locally

-Let's learn how to run your Bolt app on your local machine, now that it's configured to respond to an AWS Lambda function.
+Now that your app is configured to respond to an AWS Lambda function, we'll set up your environment to run the app locally.

 **1. Start your local servers**